smitdighe/notes-app/README.md

 * 🆕 Create notes with title and content
 * 📖 View all notes in a card layout
+* 🔎 Full detail view for each note
 * ✏️ Edit existing notes
 * 🗑️ Delete notes with confirmation
+* 🔍 Search notes by title or content
 * 🕒 Timestamp for each note
+* 🔢 Live character counter (1000 char limit)
 * ✅ Server-side validation
 * 📱 Fully responsive design
 * 🎨 Clean and modern UI